DrJieTao/data6900/week2/deliverable1_instructions.md

 **The Mission:**
 You are Consultants.
 Your first job is not to build, but to **Diagnose**.
 You must analyze a current manual workflow (your team's chosen personal task) and prove that it is worth automating.
+> Your goal is to identify your Minimal Viable Workflow (MVW)—the smallest slice of the process that provides immediate ROI.

 **Steps:**
 1.  **Select a Workflow:** Pick a repetitive personal task (e.g., "Processing Job Applications," "Meal Planning," "Summarizing Newsletters").